PATRICK079/Vehicle-detection-using-HOG-SVM/README.md

 This classical approach provides:

 - A **baseline perception model** for autonomous driving research.
-- A lightweight alternative to deep-learning models in computationally constrained environments.
+- A lightweight alternative to deep learning models in computationally constrained environments.
 - A practical demonstration of object detection without neural networks.
-- A framework for comparing classical methods with modern deep-learning pipelines.

 ---